 What to do:

 Threading pasta can be a great way to develop a child’s fine motor skills.
-All you have to do is stick some straws into some dough or playdough and make sure the straws stay upright.
+All you have to do is stick some straws into dough or playdough and ensure the straws stay upright.
 Rigatoni pasta works great for this, but any pasta with a donut-like hole should do.
-When it comes to creative indoor activities for one year olds, threading pasta is unlike any other.
+Regarding creative indoor activities for one-year-olds, threading pasta is unlike any other.

 What your child will learn:

-Your child will develop their fine motor skills and develop their hand–eye coordination with this activity.
+Your child will develop their fine motor skills and hand–eye coordination with this activity.

 2. Putting Toys Away After Playtime